tomnz/sparklestick/README.md

 - Create a new package in `/scenes/internal`.
 Mimic a simple existing scene such as `random`.
 - Describe any configuration that you want to persist.
 - Create a scene struct that holds any state you need for the scene.
 - Implement `Render`.
 Obviously this is where the action happens!
+You should aim to have the animation update based on the `elapsed` duration, so it can scale to different frame rates.
 - Handle button presses if desired (typically updating the config).
 Follow the pattern from an existing scene.
 - Add your config to the main struct in `/scenes/config.go`.
 - Add a `Type` for your scene to `/scenes/scene.go`, and reference it in `Types` and `GetScenes()`.